dfielding14/dfielding14.github.io/_pages/movies.md

 ---
 {% include base_path %}

+### Radiative Kelvin Helmholtz

-Here is a movie of my radiative turbulent mixing layers that will be publishes shortly!
+Here is a movie of my radiative turbulent mixing layers that will be published shortly!
 {% include video id="370896076" provider="vimeo" %}

+### Clustered SNe Driving Galactic Winds

+Here is a movie of clustered SNe driving a galactic wind!
+{% include video id="371403722" provider="vimeo" %}

 <!--
 {% include base_path %}